Season Summary: 2018

 Arryn Siposs departed after 35 games and 52 goals over two seasons, bound for a punting scholarship at US College Auburn University.
 He won the VFL’s mark and goal of the year in 2017.

 Others to leave included 2015 premiership players, former vice-captain and life member, Ed Carr, after 111 games (Maffra), Nick Sing (Collingwood) after 92 games, Tim Currie (Eltham) after 29 games and David Fahey (overseas).
 Ben Bese went back to Strathmore, Kyle Gray returned to Frankston, Josh Newman went travelling overseas and Jake Owen and Jacob Chisari transferred to Bacchus Marsh.
 Ayce Cordy retired to concentrate on his medical studies, but did play for University Blues in the VAFA.
+Sing returned to the Club in 2019 to play his 100th VFL game and also his 100th Club game, earning himself life membership.

 Mike Howlett took over as president late in 2017, and Ben Jolley’s record-equalling six-year reign as captain came to an end when Adam Marcon took over for the 2018 season.